 One might think that the stammer will usually be obvious at the interview anyway so that the employer should be aware of the disability, without being expressly told about it.
 This was the case in:

 The tribunal found that by the time the interviewers came to ask the interview questions, it was obvious and certain to both of them that the applicant was at a substantial disadvantage from his disability.

 It was clear from the evidence and the notes of the interviewer that the claimant’s speech impediment was notable in the interview.
 However the tribunal found credible the interviewer’s explanation for not commenting on it.
-The interviewer had no way of knowing whether the stammer was as a result of nerves or a ‘disability’ – as no information had been provided to him with regard to that issue.
+The tribunal said the interviewer had no way of knowing whether the stammer was as a result of nerves or a ‘disability’ – as no information had been provided to him with regard to that issue.
 The employer could not reasonably be expected to know the claimant had a disability likely to put him at a substantial disadvantage in the assessment process, and accordingly had a defence to the reasonable adjustment duty.

 As to non-legal issues of telling the employer about a stammer at the interview (preferably in a positive way), see above Largely not a legal question.